neetika3010/DeepLearning_RNN_QuestionAnsweringSystem/README.md

-## RNN-Based Question Answering System (Script Version):
+# Question Answering System using Recurrent Neural Networks (RNN)

-Built a question-answering system using RNNs in PyTorch.
+This project implements a neural question-answering system using Recurrent Neural Networks (RNNs) in PyTorch.
+It is designed to demonstrate sequence modeling capabilities in Natural Language Processing (NLP) and forms part of my broader exploration into Generative AI and neural text understanding.

+## 🧠 Project Highlights

+- Developed a **generative-style QA system** using a vanilla RNN architecture.
-Developed data preprocessing pipelines for tokenization and vocabulary handling.
+- Built a **custom preprocessing pipeline** for tokenization, lowercasing, punctuation handling, and dynamic vocabulary indexing.
-Trained an RNN model with embeddings, focusing on multi-epoch loss tracking and softmax-based response prediction.
+- Implemented text encoding logic to convert natural language into padded index tensors using word-level tokenization.
+- Integrated **embedding layers** and RNN cells (`nn.RNN`) to learn sequential dependencies between questions and answers.
+- Trained the model over multiple epochs with **categorical cross-entropy loss** and **softmax-based prediction**, monitoring convergence using epoch-wise loss.
+- Created a **modular codebase** using Python scripts to allow easy integration of LSTM/GRU, attention mechanisms, or pretrained embeddings in future iterations.

+---

+## Tools & Technologies

+- **PyTorch** – Deep learning framework for model training and tensor operations
+- **NLP** – Tokenization, vocabulary building, and sequence-to-sequence modeling
+- **Python Modules** – `torch`, `pandas`, `numpy`
+- **Core Concepts** – RNN, word embeddings, classification via softmax, vocabulary handling

 ## Tech Stack:
 - Python 3.x